Representative APR explained

 Exact APR means that the advertised APR is the rate you’ll get.
 So if you apply for a loan or credit card that has an exact APR of 6%, then you’ll get that rate.

 Being approved for a loan or credit card with exact APR is usually dependent on your personal finances and credit score.
 Exact APR can sometimes be higher than you would see with representative APR, but it is generally more accurate as there are no hidden charges, which means you’ll pay what you expect to pay.
-Choosing a credit card or loan that offers exact APR means you’ll know the exact amount you have to repay.
+Choosing a credit card or loan that offers exact APR means you’ll know the exact amount you have to repay, which can be helpful for budgeting purposes.

 What is APRC?